StrangeBeeCorp/docs/docs/thehive/administration/organizations/create-an-organization.md

 <!-- md:permission `[admin] manageOrganisation` -->

-This topic provides step-by-step instructions for creating an [organization](about-organizations.md) in TheHive.

 Organizations are the customers or tenants, such as separate divisions or business units, that use TheHive independently.

 {% include-markdown "includes/license-organizations.md" %}